 Skip Navigation

 One of the pillars of Madison Academy’s mission statement is to help students grow in wisdom.
-Each discipline aligns with the goal to create an impactful experience that reflects with higher achievement through a holistic approach.
-We work to meet the needs of students through academics, arts, athletics, and also spiritual experiences.
+Each discipline aligns with the goal of creating an authentic experience that reflects higher achievement through a holistic approach.
+We work to meet the needs of students through academics, arts, athletics, and spiritually.

 The academic focus is active engagement in every lesson, every day.
 Students schedule eight courses per year on a modified block schedule.
-The modified block allows for 85 minute times and also a shortened day once per week.
-This lengthened time facilitates a deeper understanding through discussions, collaborative practice and inquiry investigation.
+The modified block allows for 85-minute times and a shortened day once per week.
+This lengthened time facilitates a more profound understanding through discussions, collaborative practice, and inquiry investigation.

-Additionally students are able to choose from a variety of course/diploma pathways within MA’s course structure.
-Students may opt in to the engineering or health sciences program as well as take numerous electives, advanced placement courses or dual enrollment.
-The goal of academics at Madison Academy’s Upper School is to impart skills and foster spiritual growth that prepares students to be academically successful and also serve within their family, community and the Kingdom of God.
+Additionally, students can choose from a variety of course/diploma pathways within the MA’s course structure.
+Madison Academy has unveiled a rare opportunity with the Pathways of Distinction.
+This opportunity, along with numerous electives, advanced placement courses, or dual enrollment coupled with Biblical worldview shaping in all content areas, imparts skills and fosters spiritual growth that prepares students to succeed and serve within their family, community, and the Kingdom of God.

 It is the mission of Madison Academy to teach every subject from a Christ-centered worldview each day.
 We also require each student to be enrolled in a Bible class every year from seventh through twelfth grade.
 The goal of each class is to provide an academic and spiritual formation component.
 We would love to see our students grow in knowledge of Biblical content as well as an understanding of how to see the Word come to life on a daily basis.
 We believe the Word of God is living and active and each student can grow in faith and understanding through studying the Word in an academic setting.